NicholiNoah/NicholiNoah/content/extended-reality/Devotion.md

 	<i>Devotion ($3/day)</i> promotes continued conversation on 'value of food vs. appeal of branding' - a counterpoint to Andy Warhol's <i>Campbell's Soup</i> series.
 	Unassuming by design, <i>Devotion</i> captures the unseen discipline of the artist's process, shaped into a portrait of humanity every person can relate to: the need for food.
 	Baiting the audience to critique with "How is this art??? ...I could have done that." <i>Devotion</i> responds, "Yes."</br>
 	Not discipline or religion.
 Nor performance art since it's not performing.
 Just a lifestyle adjustment.
 It buys the freedom to stay in flow.
-With hunger as my vehicle, Creativity takes the wheel.<br><br>Equally inspired by Erique Chagoya's <i>Enlightened Savage</i>, a dark taste of artistic individuals as sustinance (labeled and mooshed into tin cans, then packed in a box for marketing and easy distribution).</br>
+With hunger as my vehicle, Creativity takes the wheel.<br><br>Equally inspired by Erique Chagoya's <i>Enlightened Savage</i>, a dark taste of artistic individuals as sustinance (labeled and mooshed into tin cans, then packed into a box for marketing and easy distribution).</br>
 	<i>Devotion ($3/day)</i> was created out of necessity to survive.
 A diet designed to minimize myself and maximize my time
 	while scraping together enough renewable energy to dedicate everything I am to capturing this visionary life beyond status quo.</br>
 	Ripping off imposed labels.
 Clacking back the hermetically sealed tab.